Rachael Wesley Rachael Wesley

 The problem is, publishing Second Set Chances, a contemporary women’s (non)fiction book (okay, it’s a memoir) about life transitions, love triangles, and Phish was a beast of a feat.
 It took me almost six years to write, edit, rewrite, edit, query, rewrite, edit, be offered a book deal with Vine Leaves Press, edit, edit, and edit, meaning I completely forgot about what I’d been told to expect when birthing my book baby.

 With less than three months from book launch and the fulfillment of a lifelong dream, I’ve stepped into heavy marketing and promotion.
 If you follow me on social media, you may be absolutely sick of hearing about Second Set Chances.
-Or maybe not, because the response from family, friends, acquaintances, and strangers has completely knocked me out of my boogie shows.
+Or maybe not, because the response from family, friends, acquaintances, and strangers has completely knocked me out of my boogie shoes.
 I’ve received hundreds of well wishes and congratulations in person, via text message, and on social media.
 Many of my social media posts related to Second Set Chances or other writing projects have been reshared on Facebook and Instagram.
 All this support has caused my heart to soar in love and gratitude.

 But I’ve also been crying too.
 I can’t help it.
 When two fellow writers/Phish fans shared writing posts of mine on Facebook Phish groups, I was so overcome with gratitude, bowled over in their support and thoughtfulness, that the tears were immediate and involuntary, as tears are known to be.
 I now have to brace myself when logging onto Good Reads; last week I discovered someone had given Second Set Chances a 4.5 (out of 5) star review.
 The reader, a woman located in India, a complete stranger to me, wrote a lengthy review and called it “unputdownable.”
 I sobbed.